-COVID-19 vaccines for children ages 5 and up include two doses of the Pfizer-BioNTech vaccine, spaced 3 weeks apart.
-Because vaccine effectiveness can fade over time, getting a booster shot increases or "boosts" kids' protection against the virus.
-But it’s not available for children of all ages yet.
-Here’s what you need to know.
+COVID-19 vaccines are recommended by the CDC for everyone ages 6 months and older.
+Because vaccine effectiveness can fade over time, getting a booster shot increases (or boosts) kids' protection against the virus.
+But it's not available for children of all ages yet.
+Here's what you need to know.

 Can My Child Get the COVID-19 Booster?